dubliyu/dj_compiler/README.md

 ### Assignment 5

 The AST need to be validated and the symbol table need to be generated.
 For these steps, the logic needs to be written by hand in C as the logic pertains specifically to the language definition.
 DJ is a statically programming language meaning that types need to be checked for all expressions.
 As polymorphism is allowed, objects of a certain type can contain within objects of a parent type i.e. subtypes are allowed.

+There are at least two symbol tables: one for main locals and one for classes.
+The main locals might be empty.
+But otherwise they contain the variable declerations of main block in the former and the variable, static, and method declerations in the latter.
+The classes symbol table always at least has the object class type.

+### Assignment 6

+With the valid ASTs and the symbol tables we generate DISM code from it.
+The Virtual machine for DISM has 8 registers; 4 of which are for general purpose use.
+Specifically R5 is treated as the Heap pointer, R6 as the stack pointer, and R7 as the frame pointer.
+Static variables are at the bottom of the memory space and the heap follows that growing upward.
+The stack starts at the top (64k) and grows downward.
+Since methods can be overwritten in DJ, variable calls first go through a virtual addressing table.
+Similarlly a instanceOf table is computed for calls to the operation to check subtypes.